-OPC UA - Open Platform Communications Unified Architecture

-- Scalable and platform-independent communication standard specified in IEC 62541. - Standardization of classic OPC specifications with integrated security concept. - The OPC UA security concept includes user and application authentication, message signing, and encryption of transmitted data. - IP-based, optimized, binary protocol for Internet and firewall communication via one port (4840). - With OPC UA, any type of information is available at any time and place for any authorized application and authorized person.
-For example, raw data and preprocessed information can be transported safely from the sensor and field level to the control system and into the production planning systems. - SOA (Service Oriented Architecture) replaces the Microsoft DCOM technology with open, platform-independent protocols with integrated security mechanisms. - Communication takes place via standardized services based on the Information model of OPC UA. - The services are divided into different task groups. - Based on a basic model, arbitrarily complex, object-oriented extensions of the services can be carried out, without affecting interoperability.

-OPC UA server

-- An OPC UA server provides information within a network that can be retrieved from an OPC UA client. - The data exchange can take place via security certificates, which have to be stored accordingly in the server. - The OPC UA server provides basic services such as data exchange or navigation through the address space. - The OPC UA configuration is used to define the variables or contents that an OPC UA server should provide. - The OPC UA configuration is done via an external tool such as for VIPA CPUs the VIPA OPC UA Configurator.
+OPC UA - Open Platform Communications Unified Architecture Scalable and platform-independent communication standard specified in IEC 62541.
+Standardization of classic OPC specifications with integrated security concept.
+The OPC UA security concept includes user and application authentication, message signing, and encryption of transmitted data.
+IP-based, optimized, binary protocol for Internet and firewall communication via one port (4840).
+With OPC UA, any type of information is available at any time and place for any authorized application and authorized person.
+For example, raw data and preprocessed information can be transported safely from the sensor and field level to the control system and into the production planning systems.
+SOA (Service Oriented Architecture) replaces the Microsoft DCOM technology with open, platform-independent protocols with integrated security mechanisms.
+Communication takes place via standardized services based on the Information model of OPC UA.
+The services are divided into different task groups.
+Based on a basic model, arbitrarily complex, object-oriented extensions of the services can be carried out, without affecting interoperability.
+OPC UA server An OPC UA server provides information within a network that can be retrieved from an OPC UA client.
+The data exchange can take place via security certificates, which have to be stored accordingly in the server.
+The OPC UA server provides basic services such as data exchange or navigation through the address space.
+The OPC UA configuration is used to define the variables or contents that an OPC UA server should provide.
+The OPC UA configuration is done via an external tool such as for Yaskawa CPUs the OPC UA Configurator.
+OPC UA client OPC UA clients are programs with the following functionality: Read or write access to information of the OPC UA server.
+Access is controlled by access rights.
+Execute services on the OPC UA server.
+Communication types Client/Server An OPC UA client accesses information from the OPC UA server via services, provided by the OPC UA server.
+Here a fix defined connection is used.
+Example: OPC UA client retrieves status of an input in the CPU.
+Publisher/Subscriber A Publisher sends to unknown Subscriber (clients) without a fixed connection.
+Example: Sensors send data to the cloud.